Cost of Living Comparison Between Israel and Turkey Cost of Living Comparison Between Israel and Turkey

 A single person spends $2,248 per month in Israel vs $1,081 in Turkey, rent included.

-Israel costs about 108% more than Turkey on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in Israel is about 108% higher than in Turkey on average – the gap runs across housing, groceries, transport, and services.

 Israel sits 68% above the global median, while Turkey is 19% below – they fall on opposite sides of the world average.